Financial Assistance While Waiting on Disability

 You should consider contacting the Department of Vocational Rehabilitation (VR) in your state.
 If you qualify, VR offers a variety of assistance programs.

 VR assistance can include helping you get examined by a physician to determine the extent of your limitations.
-The exam report could prove very useful in making your disability case.
+The exam report could prove very useful in making your case for disability.
 And "voc rehab" counselors are generally willing to provide such information when asked by either the Social Security disability examiner or your disability attorney (or non-attorney representative).

 You can find the contact information for your state's Department of Vocational Rehabilitation in our state disability resource lists.